IBM/cp4ba-client-onboarding-scenario/README.md

 1. Import the ADS ML Model
 2. Import the ADS Project
-3. Import the Workflow Solution
+3. Setup the RPA Server (optional)
-4. Import objects into FileNetContent Manager
+4. Import the Workflow Solution
-5. Create the Automation Mobile Capture scenario
+5. Import objects into FileNetContent Manager
 6. Import the Business Automation Application app
 7. Import the Business Automation Insights data